insin/newforms/docs/forms.rst

 ======================

 Each field in a ``Form`` is responsible not only for validating data, but also for "cleaning" it -- normalising it to a consistent format.
-This is a nice feature, because it allows data for a particular field to be input in a variety of ways, always resulting in consistent output.
+This allows data for a particular field to be input in a variety of ways, always resulting in consistent output.

-Once you've created a ``Form`` instance with a set of data and validated it, you can access the clean data via its ``cleanedData`` property:
+Once a set of input data has been validated, you can access the clean data via a form's ``cleanedData`` property:

 .. code-block:: javascript